2004 Ingoldmells bus crash: Incident

 The bus was being driven along Sea Lane in Ingoldmells, close to the Fantasy Island amusement park, at the time of the incident.
-Immediately prior to the collision, driver Stephen Topasna pulled the bus into a bus stop in a lay-by by the side of the road in order to pick up passengers.
+Immediately prior to the collision, driver Stephen Topasna pulled the bus into a bus stop in a lay-by the side of the road in order to pick up passengers.
 The deaths occurred as Topasna accelerated the bus away from the lay-by.
 Claiming pedal confusion, which was disputed by the judge, Topasna claimed the bus inexplicably accelerated instead of braking, leading to a loss of control.

 The bus continued to accelerate for 22 seconds after pulling away from the bus stop, reaching a top speed of 41 mph before losing control and mounting the pavement.
 Passengers on board reported hearing the driver shouting that the bus had no brakes.
 After losing control, the bus struck a number of pedestrians on the pavement, before veering back into the road.
 The bus then struck a BMW car in the road, before failing to stop in time for a pelican crossing, striking a group of pedestrians on the crossing before finally coming to a halt 176 metres after setting off.

 The incident occurred on the busiest day of the year for the amusement park, and the area was busy with pedestrians.
 A total of five pedestrians were killed and injured were six more, including two critically.
 One person remained trapped underneath the bus for around half an hour after it came to a halt.
 Three people were pronounced dead immediately at the site of the accident; a fourth died several hours later, while a fifth pedestrian died the following day in hospital.

 Aftermath

 The pedestrians who were killed in the incident were later named as 37-year-old Joanne Warren and her two sons, 5-year-old Jacob Warren and 4-month-old Leyton Warren, all from Leicester; and husband and wife 33-year-old Richard Rhodes and 30-year-old Paula Rhodes from Mansfield, Nottinghamshire.

 Inquests into the incident were opened on 19 April.
 Following the collision, the section of Sea Lane on which the incident took place was pedestrianised, following numerous protests and a petition signed by 5,000 people.
-However, the pedestrianisation of Sea Lane was later criticised for splitting Ingoldmells in half, causing further traffic problems, which resulted in Sea Lane being reopened to traffic again, but with safety measures in place, such as a 20mph zone, speed bumps, crash barriers and new pedestrian crossings.
+However, the pedestrianisation of Sea Lane was later criticised for splitting Ingoldmells in half, causing further traffic problems, which resulted in Sea Lane being reopened to traffic again, but with safety measures in place, such as a 20 mph zone, speed bumps, crash barriers and new pedestrian crossings.

 A memorial stone to the victims of the accident was unveiled on 25 June 2004.